Men’s NIght Golf – July 10th

-180 golfers enjoyed the sunny weather and warm temperatures of 18C.
+171 golfers enjoyed the warm temperatures of 18C despite it being overcast.
 Golfers with outstanding Trail Pass/Cart Shack Fees, are asked to please pay.

 Big Thank-You to all of our Sponsors and Donors, without your support Men’s Night would not be the success that it is.